biobakery/galaxy_maaslin/readme.md

 NOTE:  You have to be an administrator in your Galaxy instance to install.

-For general reference about MaAslin refer to
+For general reference about MaAslin refer to:
 ```
 https://bitbucket.org/biobakery/maaslin
 ```